michaelelim/portfolio-gatsby/src/pages/portfolio.md

 You Don't Know Diddly Squat is an online multiplayer quiz game.
 As a life-long gaming enthusiast, a game would be an enjoyable way to hone my skills.
-Multiplayer online gaming can bring fun and enjoyment.
-Connect us with many people, including family, friends, and fellow gamers.
+Multiplayer online gaming can bring fun and enjoyment with many people, including family, friends, and fellow gamers.
-As a parent, I wanted to have a gave that could be played by the whole family.
+As a parent, I wanted to have a game that could be played by the whole family.
 Finally, I wanted to have a game that you could play during zoom calls.

 Using the following tech: